Lookyloo/webext/README.md

 # Installation

-You can get the plugin from the [https://addons.mozilla.org/en-US/firefox/addon/lookyloo/](Firefox Add-Ons store).
+You can get the plugin from the [Firefox Add-Ons store](https://addons.mozilla.org/en-US/firefox/addon/lookyloo/).

 # Dev notes

-You will need to install [https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/](web-ext) first.
+You will need to install [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) first.

 And then you can run the app in development mode with: